Esri/java-zip-starter-project/README.md

 # java-zip-starter-project

-Here is a starter project for the ArcGIS Runtime SDK for Java with the SDK zip.
+Here is a starter project for the ArcGIS Maps SDK for Java with the SDK zip.

-Make sure you have downloaded the Runtime SDK for Java and OpenJFX 11.0.2.
+Make sure you have downloaded the Java Maps SDK and OpenJFX 11.0.2.

 The app launches a window displaying a map.